charlesneimog/Awesome-Pd/docs/objects/scale2freq.md

 # scale2freq

-`scale2freq` gets a scale as a list of cents values, a base/fundamental pitch and outputs a list of frequency in hertz between a minimum and maximum value.
-Below we use `eqdiv` to generate a scale.
-Use it to feed values to things like `resonbank~` and stuff.
+`scale2freq` converts a musical scale, provided as a list of cents values, into a corresponding list of frequencies in Hertz.
+It uses a base pitch (defaulting to MIDI 60) and a frequency range (defaulting to 20-20000 Hz) to generate the output.
+This object is useful for preparing frequency data to drive other audio synthesis or processing modules.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `scale2freq` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>